 What was the main idea behind the campaign?

-– The profit from the campaign was split with a non-profit organization called IUCN ( International Union for Conservation of Nature).
+The profit from the campaign was shared with a non-profit organization called IUCN (International Union for Conservation of Nature).

 Just like WWF, Sea Shepherd is a non-profit organization that works towards a pollution-free nature.
 I found this ad very powerful: